bitifet/SmarkForm/docs/_component_types/type_trigger.md

 ### Origin

-The origin of an action is the actual *action* component from which the action was originated.
+The origin of an action is the actual *trigger* component from which the action was originated.
 For programatically triggered actions its value is *Null*.

-This allow action implementations to interact with its originating action component.
+This allow action implementations to interact with its originating trigger component.

 ### Context